Perfectroot CTF 2024

 andprintFlag

-Analysis Using Ghidra #
+4. Using Ghidra for Disassembly and Decompilation #

 - From the Symbol Tree in Ghidra, 2 functions of interest were